Janeís Update April 2018

 Jane suffers from End Stage Renal Failure, and is now in her 10th year of Dialysis at the Health Campus.
 There have been multiple problems over the years.
 From multiple infections, Abscessís, blood pressure problems, to osteoporosis and multiple broken bones.
-Due too all the problems, she was removed from the Kidney transplant list..
+Due too all the complications, she was removed from the Kidney transplant list in 2005.

 Here are all the details as they happened, covering the last 9 years just as I wrote them at the time.

 In late April of 2007 Jane was diagnosed with End Stage Renal Diseases, or acute kidney failure